One of the most common problems with Amazon Ads is not that you don’t have enough data. It’s that you have too much of it.

 What to ask Claude about your data: Amazon Ads analytics prompt ideas

-There’s a lot you can do with your Amazon Ads data in Claude—whether it’s generating a simple weekly performance report or tackling more advanced tasks, like identifying wasted spend, spotting campaigns that are cannibalizing each other, or uncovering the products that are quietly eating into your profit.
+There’s a lot you can do with your Amazon Ads data in Claude—whether it’s generating a simple weekly performance report or tackling more advanced campaign-level analysis across all ad types, without exporting CSVs or stitching data manually.

 Feel free to copy and paste these prompts directly into your Claude chat to get started immediately.